felixlut/ssl_ser/README.md

 * ***test_trained_model*** - Run an old model created by one of the run-scripts on custom data
 * ***test_trained_model_wandb*** - Same as above, but load model from wandb (delete after I've merged the two)
 * ***test_inference_time*** - Test how long different parts of the inference process take

+# Data
+The data is supposed to be stored in ```ser_scripts/datasets/{dataset_name}```, and should have the below described structure overall.
+Reading the data and transforming it to Dataframes is done by [SER_dataloader](https://github.com/felixlut/SER_dataloader), which relies on the data being stored like this.
+- dataset_name
+    - files:
+        - train.csv (pre-defined train/test/val splits)
+        - test.csv
+        - val.csv
+        - Maybe addition csv files storing dataset-specific info (ex. actor_2_gender.csv)
+    - directories (either or both are fine):
+        - wav (contains all the wav_files, in the original quality)
+        - wav_telephone (wav_files after phone_filter)